KOTORCommunityPatches/K1_Community_Patch/README.md

 * Griff's conversation in the Sandpeople enclave had a few facing issues [ISSUE #116](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/116)
 * Handon and Rickard wear the same outfit [ISSUE #52](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/52)
 * Handon is implied to be overweight and was likely meant to use the fat commoner appearance [ISSUE #52](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/52)
+* In rare instances, a Mandalorian on Dantooine could try to use a Final Fantasy gunblade [ISSUE #111](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/111)
 * Jagi wears regular clothes instead of proper armour, employs Rodian thugs instead of fellow Mandos, and has some conversation facing issues [ISSUE #47](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/47)
 * Kandon's pre-swoop race conversation had some aesthetic issues due to sloppy party positioning [ISSUE #62](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/62)
 * One of Canderous' goons in the Undercity had the wrong soundset (Reported by ebmar) [ISSUE #19](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/19)